 Quick start

-The documentation gives the program's usage detailed description as well as the page content writing methods and tricks.
-But such information is probably not necessary for just trying the program out.
-This section describes the ways of quick starting.
+This documentation provides a detailed description of the program's usage as well as the page content writing methods and tricks.
+However, such information is probably not necessary for just trying the program out.
+This section describes quick-start options.

 Note